 The crew that were lost on that terrible night were Tom Hennessy Skipper aged 30, Pat Hennessy crewman aged 48, Billy O’Connor crewman aged 52, Ukrainian national Andrei Dyrin, crewman aged 32 and Patrick Coady crewman aged 27.

-RTÉ News Correspondent Damien Tiernan tells the story of the seven men who lost their lives off the coast of Ireland and speaks to the loved ones left behind by the double tragedy.
+Former RTÉ News Correspondent Damien Tiernan (now with WLR FM) tells the story of the seven men who lost their lives off the coast of Ireland and speaks to the loved ones left behind by the double tragedy.

 RTE’s south east correspondent Damien Tiernan who reported on the tragedies wrote a book titled ‘Souls of the Sea’ (which is available from Amazon) as a memorial to the missing men.

-The Pere Charles written by Frank Walsh and sun by Pat Comerford
+The Pere Charles written by Frank Walsh and sung by Pat Comerford